Posted by Dr. Julian De Silva | April 28th, 2022

 Oxygen therapy helps with maintenance after facelift.

-During this treatment, the patient breathes pure oxygen in a pressurised environment.
-Originally, hyperbaric oxygen therapy was designed to treat decompression sickness, a potential risk of scuba diving.
+In this treatment, individuals inhale pure oxygen within a specialised, pressurised chamber.
+Originally, hyperbaric oxygen therapy was designed to address aerobullosis or decompression sickness, a risk associated with scuba diving.

 Light therapy can help facilitate faster recovery after facial surgery.